Tales from the Crypt (TV series): Home media

-Until mid 2020, the series was also available through the streaming platform Vudu.
+Until mid-2020, the series was available through the streaming platform Vudu.

 Reruns

-Reruns aired on Fox from 1994 to 1995 under the name Primetime Tales From the Crypt; episodes also aired in 1994 in a late-night time slot.
+Reruns aired on Fox from 1994 to 1995 under the name Primetime Tales from the Crypt; episodes also aired in 1994 in a late-night time slot.
 It aired late night on CBS in 1997–1998.
 It also aired on other channels, such as Syfy, Chiller, and Fearnet.

 In the United Kingdom, the series aired Fridays on ITV.
-Sky1 Satellite and cable channel Horror Channel (then Zone Horror) aired the series in both late night and daytime slots.
-The daytime versions were billed as "cut"; however, they remained uncut.
+Sky1 Satellite and cable channel Horror Channel, then Zone Horror, aired the series in both late night and daytime slots.
+The daytime versions were billed as "cut".
+However, they remained uncut.

-Tales from the Crypt is not available on HBO streaming services HBO Go (discontinued), HBO Now, or HBO Max reportedly due to licensing issues.
+As of July 2025, Tales from the Crypt is not available on Warner Bros.
+Discovery's streaming service HBO Max reportedly due to licensing issues.
+It was also unavailable on HBO Go and HBO Now for the same reason.

 Awards

 Tales from the Crypt won the following awards: